okjuan/vbook/_posts/2024-08-19-my-pattern-language.md

 layout: post
 title: my pattern language
 permalink: /my-pattern-language
-tags: journal notes books design interior-design architecture
+tags: journal books design interior-design architecture
 ---

 > most...wonderful places of the world were not made by architects, but by the people.